 How often should I see the dentist?

 Children, teens, and adults should all see the dentist for a regular checkup at least once every six months.
-Patients who are at a greater risk for oral cancer or gum disease may be required to come in more than just twice a year.
+Patients who are at a greater risk for cavities or gum disease, or children in orthodontic appliances, may be required to come in more than just twice a year.
 Our doctors will help determine how often you should visit our office for regular checkups.

 How often should I brush my teeth?

 You should brush your teeth at least two times a day.
 Brushing keeps your teeth, gums, and mouth clean and healthy by removing bacteria-causing plaque.

 It is also recommended that you use a soft-bristled toothbrush and toothpaste that contains fluoride when you brush your teeth.
 You should spend at least a minute on the top teeth and a minute on the bottom, and remember to brush your tongue; it will help keep your breath smelling fresh!

 When should I change my toothbrush?